scramjetorg/platform-docs/README.md

 STH can be treated both as data processing engine and execution platform for multiple sequences running on the same platform and performing various data processing tasks.

 We named our apps "sequences" and that term describes well its nature, as they process data through a sequence of chained functions.
-Therefore, usually our sequences are concise and easy to write and powerful at the same time.
+Therefore, usually our sequences are concise, easy to write and powerful at the same time.

-Our vanilla STH engine is based on Node.js and thus allows developers to benefit from rich ecosystem and many packages and solutions provided by this vibrant community.
+Our vanilla STH engine is based on Node.js and thus allows developers to benefit from rich ecosystem, numerous packages and solutions provided by this vibrant community.

 The core part of our STH engine is called the "host".
 > **Host** is responsible for maintaining and deploying sequences, keeping them running and managing its lifecycle.